drount/plays-api/README.md

 Use HELP for help.
 cqlsh>
 ```
-Paste the contents of the file `db.cql` into the console.
-This will create the
+Paste the contents of the file `db.cql` to the terminal to create the
-`plays` keyspace and the needed user-defined functions.
+`plays` keyspace and the required user-defined functions.

 Create the database tables by running the following command:
 ```sh
 python manage.py sync
 ```

+###### Development Server
+Default application environment is `production`, but you can
-You can set the environment with the `APP_CONFIG` environment variable.
-Default
+override it with the `APP_CONFIG` environment variable.
-is `production`.
-Choose `development` to enable debugging.
+Set it to `development` to enable debugging.
 ```sh
 export APP_CONFIG=development
 ```

-Run a development server
+Run a development server.
+By default it will start listenint to `127.0.0.1:5000`
 ```sh
 python manage.py runserver
 ```